Knock, knock...knock, knock....

 The impulse came over him to turn and run, but the beckoning of the organ was irresistible.
 Drawn to the source of the sounds and the bright blue light at the console, he inched closer.

 The music stopped, and its echoes dissipated in the darkness.
-The Pastor paused.
+The Pastor paused in his tracks.
 He stared at the glowing blue light.
 It was changing form again, taking on the proportions of...of a person!
 An aura!
 No, it was more like St. Elmo’s Fire, as on the mast of a ship in a storm at sea.

 “Come closer, Desmond,” said a deep, authoritative voice.
 It was louder than a human voice, and it emanated from all directions in the sanctuary.
 Trance-like, the Pastor obeyed the apparition’s command.
 He walked a few steps closer.
 All the while, the blue-white aura continued its transformation, now plainly into the translucent image of a human figure.